Mount Ashland Ski Resort is a ski area located in the state of Oregon in USA. The resort is in the town of Ashland, OR.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

-Mount Ashland has 240 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mount Ashland is mostly a beginner-friendly ski area, with about 11% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 89%.
+Mount Ashland has 240 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mount Ashland's difficulty level is higher than average, which is because 41% of its ski trails are rated as intermediate, and another 48% as expert.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.